SINDy-RL: Interpretable and Efficient Model-Based Reinforcement Learning: Extended Background

 where $\vXi \in \mathbb{R}^{d\times n}$ are the coefficients to be fit.
 Sparse dictionary learning assumes that the desired function can be well approximated by a small subset of terms in the library, i.e. $\vXi$ is a sparse matrix, as in the LASSO from statistics~\cite{Tibshirani1996lasso}.
 For dynamics discovery, where $\vy=\dot{\vx}$, this is physically motivated by the idea of parsimony---the governing equations for most physical systems have relatively few terms.
 To achieve this parsimony, a sparse optimization problem is formulated:

-where $\mathcal R(\vXi)$ is a regularization function that encourages sparsity.
+where $||\cdot||_F$ is the Frobenius norm and $\mathcal R(\vXi)$ is a sparsity-promoting regularization. .
 While the $L^0$ ``counting norm'' $\mathcal R(\vXi) = \Vert \vXi \Vert_0$ is the most appropriate to ensure sparsity, it is non-convex, non-continuous, and generally difficult to optimize when $d \gg 1$.
 For dynamics learning, sequentially thresholded least squares (STLS) has proven particularly effective for promoting sparsity by iteratively fitting the model and removing terms from the library whose coefficients are less than a certain magnitude~\cite{brunton2016discovering,zhang2019convergence}.
 In our work, we consider a STLS with $L^2$ regularization (STLRidge) as in~\cite{Rudy2017sciadv}.

 The SINDy algorithm is a particular case of the above framework when the data $\vX$ are sampled points of the state space at a given time $\vx_k = \vx(t_k)$ and the labels $\vY$ are either the time derivatives $\dot{\vX}$ or the next state $\vX_{k+1}$ in the discrete setting; i.e. $\vy_k = \dot{\vx}(t_k)$ or $\vy_k = \vx(t_{k+1})$ respectively.
 These, and other dynamics discovery algorithms, are summarized with our notation in Table \ref{tab:formualations}: the SINDy-C algorithm~\cite{brunton2016sindyc} incorporates control by augmenting the state measurements with the corresponding control inputs, $\dot{\vX} = \vTheta(\vX, \vU)\vXi$.
 Similarly, for discovering PDEs of the form $\psi_t = \mathcal{N}(\psi, \psi_x, \psi_{xx}, \dots)$, we can choose the data to be flattened snapshots of the solution field and any spatial derivatives, $\vX = [\vPSI, \vPSI_x, \vPSI_{xx} \dots]$ and labels $\vY = \vPSI_t := \partial \vPSI / \partial t$.